Showtime Defends Sacha Baron Cohen

 In the first episode of the series, which premiered Sunday, none of Sacha Baron Cohen’s characters or personas claimed to be a disabled veteran.

-“Baron Cohen did not present himself as a disabled veteran,” the spokesperson continued, “and viewers nationwide who watched the premiere on Sunday can now attest to that.”
+“Baron Cohen did not present himself as a disabled veteran,” the spokesperson continued, “and viewers nationwide who watched the premiere on Sunday can now attest to that.

-“In Sunday’s episode, during an interview with Senator Bernie Sanders, Baron Cohen in character as Dr. Ruddick was asked by the Senator if he is disabled, and he stated that he is not and uses a mobility scooter to conserve his energy.”
+“In Sunday’s episode, during an interview with Senator Bernie Sanders, Baron Cohen in character as Dr. Ruddick was asked by the Senator if he is disabled, and he stated that he is not and uses a mobility scooter to conserve his energy.

 “In addition, Baron Cohen never presented himself as a veteran of the U.S. military to former Alaska Governor Sarah Palin during the booking process or during the filming of her interview, and contrary to her claims he did not appear in a wheelchair.”